Table of contents

 - The Adzuna observations were collected on a roughly weekly basis, however, before June 2020 they were not all observed at the same point in each week, leading to slightly irregular gaps between some observations.

-- The Adzuna series have a small number of missing weeks, mostly in late 2019, and the latest is in January 2020.
+- The Adzuna series has a small number of missing weeks, mostly in late 2019, and the latest is in January 2020.
 These values have been imputed using linear interpolation.
 The data points that have been imputed are clearly marked in the accompanying dataset.

-Download this chart Figure 13: The experimental weekly Adzuna data trend well against the monthly vacancies data
+Download this chart Figure 14: The experimental weekly Adzuna data trend well against the monthly vacancies data

 Image .csv .xlsSummary